Terry goes to Libya, and Jane thinks he has forgotten her.

 "Please yourself."
 He turned away and stirred the sugar into his coffee.

 I stood looking for a few seconds, before closing the door and walking off to the privacy of the WRAF rest room.
-I thought the letter was from my brother Tommy and it surprised me when I realised that it was from Ronnie.
+I thought the letter was from my brother Tommy and it surprised me when I realised it was from Ronnie.
 It was written in an unfriendly manner telling me that Tommy had been killed in a road accident.
 It said the funeral had already taken place and there was no need for me to go over to East London, except perhaps to visit my accomplice Marion.
-It went on to say that if I continued to pursue a claim against Carol's estate, then the family would take action against me for fraud.
+It went on to say if I continued to pursue a claim against Carol's estate, the family would take action against me for fraud.

 I was sitting in a silent state of shock.
 I stood up and made my way to the main rest room.
 Badly needing support from someone, anyone.